void-linux/void-docs/src/installation/guides/arm-devices/platforms.md

 > these images is that the armv7l image provides a 32-bit system while the
 > aarch64 image provides a 64-bit system.

+### USB mass storage boot on Raspberry Pi 4

+To boot an RPi 4 from a USB mass storage device, the [install process is the same](./index.md), but after installation, the USB drive needs to be mounted on the host and the `root=` argument in `/boot/cmdline.txt` needs to be changed to, for example, `root=/dev/sda2`.

 ### Enabling hardware RNG device

 By default, the